 Personal Independence Payment – an introduction

-Personal Independence Payment (PIP) is a benefit that helps towards some of the extra costs you may have because of a long-term health condition or disability.
+Personal Independence Payment (PIP) is a benefit that helps towards some of the extra costs you might have because of a long-term health condition or disability.
 It is gradually replacing Disability Living Allowance for people aged between 16 and 64.

 - How will Personal Independence Payment affect you?